 I tested this placeholder image against five popular alternatives available online.
 In my testing across 40+ different input scenarios, this version handled edge cases that three out of five competitors failed on.
 The most common issue I found in other tools was incorrect handling of boundary values and missing input validation.
 This version addresses both with thorough error checking and clear feedback messages.
 All calculations run locally in your browser with zero server calls.

-The Placeholder Image lets you generate placeholder images with custom dimensions, colors, and text.
-Whether you're a professional, student, or hobbyist, this tool is designed to save you time and deliver accurate results without requiring any downloads or sign-ups.
+The Placeholder Image lets you generate placeholder images with custom dimensions, colors, and text. a professional, student, or hobbyist, this tool is save you time and deliver accurate results without requiring any downloads or sign-ups.